 Why is this a model answer?

 This is a model answer because it clearly identifies cavitation and explains the mechanism involved in bubble collapse.
 It links the collapse to the generation of shock waves and micro-jets and explains how these cause physical damage to the pipe surface.
-The explanation is well reasoned and directly applied to the high-pressure sections described in the scenario.
+The explanation is well-reasoned and directly applied to the high-pressure sections described in the scenario.

 Model answer – development required